 Located in the twee village of Brill, in the Buckinghamshire countryside, The Pointer is a gastropub-come-restaurant with a butchers next door and four newly refurbished rooms across the road.
 The pub is winning every accolade possible at the moment, after being awarded Hotel of the Year by The Sunday Times and then Michelin Pub of the Year for 2018.

-Opened a decade ago by partners David and Fiona Howden, The Pointer is focused around real homegrown produce.
+Opened in 2012 by partners David and Fiona Howden, The Pointer is focused around real homegrown produce.
 The owners also have a 250-acre farm in the next village, and alongside the Butcher’s and the four new bedrooms, they’ve really taken ‘keeping it local’ to the next level.

 The village is famous itself, both as the inspiration for J. R. R. Tolkien’s Middle-earth village of Bree, supposedly based on this Buckinghamshire village, and legend has it that the Great Train Robbery was planned at The Pointer, before it became what it is today – and that it’s where the stolen money was divided up, too.
 The village is lovely with rolling hills, another pub down the road, and Brill Windmill.

 Once inside The Pointer, it feels like home.
 And after we’d checked in at the bar, the lady took us across to our room in the building opposite.

 The 18th-century Victorian terrace across the road from The Pointer comprises of four traditional yet modern bedrooms.
 Ours was on the ground floor, with large king-size bed, light and airey windows that were letting in lots of light, and a gorgeous bathroom at the back with freestanding bathtub and walk-in-shower.